shunsui03/shunsui03/README.md

-- 👋 Hi, I’m @shunsui03
+- 👋 Hi, I’m @shunsui
-- 👀 I’m interested in ...
+- 👀 I’m interested in playing sports and esports games
 - 🌱 I’m currently learning html,css,javascript ( or web dev in short )
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on few cloud and network engineers
-- 📫 How to reach me ...
+- 📫 How to reach me markrainerdionq@gmail.com
 - 😄 Pronouns: he
-- ⚡ Fun fact:
+- ⚡ Fun fact: bink bong

 <!---
 shunsui03/shunsui03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.